Aviah/one-click-django-polls-tutorial/tutorial_part7.md

 ## Templates

-Templates helps the view to generate a response: once the view has the finalized data for the response, it can pass to django the data as a dictionary, and a template.
-Django renders the template, and sends it as the response.
+Templates are typicallly used to generate a web page: once the view has the  data for the response, it can pass this data with a template to django.
+Django renders the template, and sends the complete page to the web server.

-Templates has some logic, with django templates language, templates tags, and you can add your own tags and filters.
-It's not always clear where to put the logic: in the template, or in Python.
-This is a preference issue: sometimes it's easier to add things right in the template, sometimes template logic becomes complicated and it's easier to do it in Python.
-If some logic, rules or calculation repeats throughout the django app, or requires a lot of parameters and lines of code, better to put in Python.
+**Logic**: Templates have some logic, with the django templates language and templates tags.
+You can add your own tags and filters.It's not always clear where to put the logic: in the template? or in Python, in views, forms, models?
+This is mainly a developer preference issue: sometimes it's easier to add things right in the template, sometimes the template logic becomes complicated and it's easier to implement it in Python.
+As a rule of thumb, if some logic, rules or calculation repeat throughout the django app, or require a lot of parameters, better to implment in Python, and pass the results to the template in the context dictionary.

-The common pattern is to define a base template, the general structure of the page , the refernces, and then extend this template, so that each template defines just the specific function the view uses - the rest comes from the base template.
-If the application uses login and public areas, defince a base template for login pages, and another one for public pages.
-Both can extend the global base template.
+**Hierarchy:** The common pattern is to define a base template, with the general structure of the page, the refernces to the external libraries (jQuery etc), and then extend the  base template to other templates.
+Each template defines just the specific blocks it needs to change or add to the base template.
+All the other features come from the base template.

 ## URL Resolvers
 Django maps each url to a specific view.
 By resolving a url django can find the correct view by a url, and also the opposite: create a url for a given view, with reverse.